-The USA is the world's third largest gold producer, after China and Australia.
-The country produced 227 t in 2013, representing a dramatic drop from 2000's total of 355 t.
+The USA is the world's foruth largest gold producer, after China, Australia, and Russia.
+The country produced 211 t in 2014, representing a dramatic drop from 2000's total of 355 t.
 Gold was produced at about 50 major lode mines, a few large placer mines (all in Alaska), and numerous smaller placer mines (mostly in Alaska and in the Western States).
 In addition, a small amount of domestic gold was recovered as a byproduct of processing base metals, chiefly copper.
 Thirty mines yielded more than 99% of the gold produced in the United States.

-in 2013 was estimated to be less than in any of the previous 3 years, perhaps a lagging economic indicator as well as a reflection of the declining price.
+in 2014 was estimated to be less than in any of the previous 4 years, perhaps a lagging economic indicator as well as a reflection of the declining price.

 The Carlin Trend in Nevada